Buddha Priya Maurya: Early life

 Maurya was born on 1 May 1926 in the town of Khair in Uttar Pradesh.
 His family was of Rajasthani background from the town of Bharatpur.
-Maurya was born into Jatav (Dalit) caste, who were treated as untouchables and subjected to socio-economic discrimination.
+Maurya was born into Chamar (Dalit) caste, who were treated as subjected to socio-economic discrimination.
 Although, He attended school very late at age of 8 years.
 He used to graze animals in his childhood.
 His father took him to get admission in primary school at the age of 8, but the headmaster of the school refused to admit the child because of the child’s age.
 His father gave a silver coin to the headmaster as a bribe.
 Maurya got admission but was not allowed to sit inside the class with other general caste students with same mat.
 He had to carry a sitting mat with him.
 When he needed to drink water, someone from a higher caste had to pour that water from a height as they were not allowed to touch pitcher.